dmulyalin/ttp/docs/source/Inputs/Attributes.rst

    * - `name`_
      - Uniquely identifies input within template
    * - `groups`_
-     - Specifies group(s) that should be used to parse input data
+     - comma-separated list of group(s) that should be used to parse input data
    * - `load`_
-     - Identifies loader that should be used to load text data for input tag itself
+     - loader name that should be used to load text data from input tag
+   * - `url`_
+     - single or list of urls of data location
+   * - `extensions`_
+     - single or list of file extensions to load, e.g. "txt" or "log" or "conf"
+   * - `filters`_
+     - single or list of regular expression  to filter file names

 name
 ------------------------------------------------------------------------